kareemAboelatta/Social-media/README.md

 ```
 - :heart: Now it's to easy if we want to *convert* from firebase to custom api and vice versa *because our repository don't now what's firebase or what's api*, Because it's take **atractions** not **concretions** .

+# Note
+- And i achieve every principle and so imprtant design patterns too, Don't forget check the it :heart:
+- Don't forget support me by a star for encourge me to write more articales  :star: